Bambuyi School before construction

 Build Durable Schools

 The primary goal of Build Congo Schools is to convert fragile schools into durable, effective learning environments.
 In new buildings with desks, sunlight and ventilation, quality teaching can take place.
 Students can study after school instead of gathering grass to repair thatched roofs; also, leaking roofs no longer cause school dismissals.
-Notably, when a durable school is finished, the Government is supposed to accredit the school and pay its teachers.
-It also uses the new buildings for regional teacher training institutes and for student testing sites.
+The Congolese government sometimes uses the newly built BCS schools for regional teacher training institutes and student testing sites.
 The Government values well run, durable schools.
 You can fund one desk, one classroom or one whole school by contacting [email protected].

 Mbiya Mulumba Before